-1. The Mission Statement of the University and related items 4 2.
-Items Related to the Journal of Record 6 3.
-The Core Curriculum and related items 4.
-Items related to Governance, the General Faculty, and General Faculty Meetings 12 5.
-Items related to the Academic Council.
-6. Items related to Committees of the General Faculty 15 7.
-Items related to Teaching: Curricula, Grading, Credit, etc 22 8.
-Items related to Teaching: Approved degrees, majors, minors, etc 38 9.
-Items related to Appointment, Promotion, Tenure, and Retirement 42 10.
-Items related to the Faculty Secretary 43 11.
-Items related to Faculty Rights and Benefits 44 Appendices 1.
-Guidelines And Procedures For Submission of New Program Proposals 47 2.
-Guidelines for the Routing and Approval of Proposed Course/Program Revisions in the Undergraduate Divisions 48 3.
-Guidelines for the Routing and Approval of Graduate Course/Program Revisions 4.
+1. The Mission Statement of the University and related items 2.
+Items Related to the Journal of Record 3.
+The Core Curriculum and related items (to be removed May, 2022) 4.
+Items related to the Magis Core Curriculum12 5.
+Items related to Governance, the General Faculty, and General Faculty Meetings17 6.
+Items related to the Academic Council 7.
+Items related to Committees of the General Faculty20 8.
+Items related to Teaching: Curricula, Grading, Credit, etc25 9.
+Items related to Teaching: Approved degrees, majors, minors, etc38 10.
+Items related to Appointment, Promotion, Tenure, and Retirement42 Items related to the Faculty Secretary43 Items related to Faculty Rights and Benefits44 ······································ Appendices 1.
+Guidelines And Procedures For Submission of New Program Proposals47 2.
+Guidelines for the Routing and Approval of Proposed Course/Program Revisions in the • Undergraduate Divisions 3.
+Guidelines for the Routing and Approval of Graduate Course/Program Revisions50 4.
 Guidelines for Review of Programs 5.
 Timetable and Guidelines for Tenure and Promotion 6.
 Guidelines for Sabbatical Proposals 7.
-Pre-Tenure Research Leave Program - Application Guidelines 8.
+Pre-Tenure Research Leave Program - Application Guidelines65 8.
 Summer Research Stipend - Application Guidelines 9.
-Research Grants - Application Guidelines Guidelines for Senior Summer Fellowship Guiding Principles and Procedural Guidelines for Faculty Compensation Guidelines for Faculty Annual Merit Review and Self-Evaluation Merit Appeal Process Application for Emeritus Status and clarifications Process for mediation of disputes concerning violations of academic freedom of faculty Policies for Part-Time Students Fairfield University Intellectual Property Policy Fairfield University Non-Discrimination and Harassment Policy Four Year Honors Program Internship Programs University Admissions and Tuition Policy Procedures in Support of Fairfield University's Computer Systems Acceptable Use Policy University Council Constitution Fairfield University Institutional Review Board Guidelines for Faculty Recruitment ∠ ( • Outdening for Faculty Neclulthent エノサ
+Research Grants - Application Guidelines Guidelines for Senior Summer Fellowship Guiding Principles and Procedural Guidelines for Faculty Compensation77 Guidelines for Faculty Annual Merit Review and Self-Evaluation79 Merit Appeal Process Application for Emeritus Status and clarifications Process for mediation of disputes concerning violations of academic freedom of faculty87 Policies for Part-Time Students Fairfield University Intellectual Property Policy Fairfield University Non-Discrimination and Harassment Policy96 Four Year Honors Program Internship Programs Student Academic Grievance Procedure University Admissions and Tuition Policy Fairfield University Computer Systems Acceptable Use Policy Procedures in Support of Fairfield University's Computer Systems Acceptable Use Policy114 University Council Constitution Fairfield University Institutional Review Board Guidelines for Faculty Recruitment 28.
+Learning objectives for the signature elements in the Magis Core129